THE 5G EFFECT

 It’s easy to forget that 4G led to a change from downloading media to streaming on mobile devices.
 However, consumers were forced to choose between immediacy and quality, usually sacrificing quality for the ability to enjoy content immediately.
-5G technology will lead to an even more radical transformation in the way media is consumed and how content is shared and created.
+5G will lead to an even more radical transformation in the way media is consumed.
 It has three major benefits over its predecessors – greater speed, lower latency and the ability to connect more devices simultaneously.
 According to ABI Research, “5G will bring about a 10X improvement in throughput, a 10X decrease in latency, a 100X improvement in traffic capacity and a 100X improvement in network efficiency.
-These benefits will all impact the delivery of content to the home and to mobile devices.”
+These benefits will all impact the delivery of content to the home and to mobile devices.

 5G will be a disruptive technology.
 From better coverage for phone calls and data to seemingly science fiction applications in the fields of driverless cars, the internet of things and robotic surgery, 5G will lead to incredible advancements.
 At Vodafone’s recent “Future Ready” press event, the main draw was a live holographic call between England Women’s soccer captain Steph Houghton and a young fan.
 Houghton, although physically in Manchester, appeared alongside a young fan on stage in Newbury as a full-size 3D hologram.
 They were able to chat and interact with no noticeable latency which is critical for applications like remote robotic surgery.